risa2000/hmdq/README.md

 To run it, one needs an OpenVR subsystem installed, which usually means SteamVR and, of course, the hardware.

 ## `hmdv`
-is a complementary tool, which only purpose is to process the data files created by `hmdq`, which basically means to view them in more human friendly way.
+is a complementary tool, whose only purpose is to process the data files created by `hmdq`, which basically means to view them in more human friendly way.

 It does not need an OpenVR.